keras-rl/keras-rl/README.md

 Of course you can extend `keras-rl` according to your own needs.
 You can use built-in Keras callbacks and metrics or define your own.
 Even more so, it is easy to implement your own environments and even algorithms by simply extending some simple abstract classes.

-In a nutshell: `keras-rl` makes it really easy to run state-of-the-art deep reinforcement learning algorithms, uses Keras and thus Theano and TensorFlow and was built with OpenAI Gym in mind.
+In a nutshell: `keras-rl` makes it really easy to run state-of-the-art deep reinforcement learning algorithms, uses Keras and thus Theano or TensorFlow and was built with OpenAI Gym in mind.

 ## What is included?
 As of today, the following algorithms have been implemented: